aleksi-magner/purejs-helpers/README.md

 ### Good Boy License

-We’ve released the icon pack either under MIT or the Good Boy License.
+We’ve released the helpers functions either under MIT or the Good Boy License.
 We invented it.
 Please do _whatever your mom would approve of:_

 * Download
 * Change